Organic chemistry in the first phases of Solar-type protostars: PROTOPLANETARY DISKS: WHERE ORGANICS ARE BURIED

-Do the model results in the previous paragraph imply that all observed disk iCOMs are produced in the disk?
-Both models and observations show clear evidence for substantial inheritance of iCOMs into disks from the preceding evolutionary stages.
-Most of the time, however, this inherited reservoir would be expected to be buried in the icy midplane and not be accessible to gas-phase observations with e.g. ALMA.
-Recently, this scenario has been confirmed by the CH$_3$OH detection in two Herbig Ae disks that are themselves too warm to host {\it in situ} CH$_3$OH formation from CO ice hydrogenation \citep{Booth2021,vanderMarel2021}.
-Both disks belong to the class of the so-called transition disks, with a large central cavity, which directly exposes the icy disk interior to stellar radiation resulting in ice sublimation.
-The picture that emerges is then one of both inheritance and {\it in situ} disk chemistry.
-Molecular prestellar and protostellar iCOMs are incorporated into Class II disks and constitute a rich chemical reservoir of O-rich organics.
-Most of this reservoir is hidden from sight, in the icy disk midplane.
-Meanwhile, in the (somewhat) warmer disk layers, the gas is C-rich, which forms the basis for a gas and grain-surface O-poor iCOM chemistry, signified by the presence of abundant complex nitriles.
-All together, this inherited and {\it in situ} chemistry sets the stage for complex organic chemistry in forming planetesimals, asteroids, comets and planets.
+Finally, both models and observations show clear evidence for substantial inheritance of iCOMs into disks from the preceding evolutionary stages.
+Most of the time, however, the inherited reservoir is expected to be frozen into the icy mantles of the dust grains oi the midplane and, therefore, not observable in the gas-phase.
+For example, this scenario has been confirmed by the methanol detection towards two Herbig Ae disks , which are too warm to have in situ CH$_3$OH formation from frozen CO hydrogenation \citep{Booth2021,vanderMarel2021}.
+In summary, both inheritance and in situ chemistry are responsible for the presence of iCOMs in disks.
+On the one hand, iCOMs formed during the prestellar and protostellar phases are incorporated into Class II disks and constitute a rich chemical reservoir of O- and, at a less extent, N- rich organics.
+Most of this reservoir is hidden from sight, in the freezing cold disk midplane.
+On the other hand, in the warmer disk layers, the gas is likely carbon enriched (because oxygen is frozen in the dust icy mantles), which leads to an in situ gas-phase and grain-surface O-poor iCOM chemistry, testified by the presence of abundant complex nitriles.
+Therefore, inherited and freshly formed iCOMs will eventually seed the forming planetesimals, asteroids, comets and planets.